CLI Reference #

 --components <SOURCE> | Additional component sources (npm packages or local paths).
 Repeatable. | (none) |

---css-file-name-template <TEMPLATE> | Link-mode CSS filename template.
+--asset-file-name-template <TEMPLATE> | Emitted asset filename template for Link-mode CSS files and static component assets.
 Tokens: [name], [hash], [ext] | [name].[ext] |

 --css-public-base <BASE> | Optional public URL/path prefix for Link-mode CSS hrefs | (none) |